Gospel Oak to Barking line: London Overground

-Many lines within London were running at full capacity, and as a consequence the line took on a new strategic significance as a by-pass, relieving load on other lines by allowing passengers to travel between north and east London directly.
+During the opening years of the twenty-first century, many lines within London were running at full capacity, and as a consequence the line took on a new strategic significance as a bypass, relieving load on other lines by allowing passengers to travel between north and east London directly.

 The Railways Act 2005 abolished the franchise and gave the operation of passenger services to Transport for London (TfL).
-In 2005, TfL started funding a small number of additional peak time and late evening services to relieve the worst overcrowding.
+During 2005, TfL started funding a small number of additional peak time and late evening services to relieve the worst overcrowding.

-TfL took full control in November 2007 introducing improved late night and weekend services, and staff, ticket machines and Oyster equipment at all stations.
+In November 2007, TfL took full control of the line, after which it introduced improved late night and weekend services, and staff, ticket machines and Oyster equipment at all stations.
 The frequency was increased to three trains per hour during morning and afternoon peaks and the line was included on the Tube map for the first time.

 The line was closed throughout most of September 2008 for upgrade work carried out by Network Rail.
 Capacity was increased from six trains per hour to eight (four each for passenger and goods trains).
 By replacing the overbridges carrying Sussex Way and Albert Road, and lowering the track in some other locations, it was made possible for W10 loading gauge goods trains to operate.
 Electrification was not included.

-In 2010 eight new Class 172 Turbostar diesel trains replaced the Class 150 units, with two 23-metre coaches and the option to introduce a third coach.
+In 2010, eight new Class 172 Turbostar diesel trains replaced the Class 150 units, with two 23-metre coaches and the option to introduce a third coach.
 The service frequency was increased to four trains per hour in January 2011.

-Given the completion of electrification in 2018, new electric Class 710 trains were supposed to run from March 2018.
-The delivery of the trains was delayed by the manufacturer however and it was not known at that time when these units would enter service.